 Diarrhea is a condition where an individual has increased frequency of bowel movements, usually brought about by an infection in the stomach.
-Common causes of this are eating contaminated food and water.
-Diarrhea is more common in places where hygiene is poor and access to medicine is difficult.
+Generally, the common causes of this are eating contaminated food and water.
+In addition, diarrhea is more common in places where hygiene is poor and access to medicine is difficult.

 Diarrhea lasts for a few days only, in most cases but diarrhea can last for weeks which indicate that there is a more serious problem.